ADHD Academic Support Beyond Tutoring

-Predominantly Inattentive: Characteristics include inability to keep attention/focus (i.e. easily going off task/distracted; missing parts of lessons, concepts, or skills; needing redirection), losing items such as homework, toys, or writing tools; difficulties with time management; difficulties following instructions or organizing tasks.
+Predominantly inattentive: Defined as the inability to maintain attention/focus (e.g. easily going off task/distracted; missing parts of lessons, concepts, or skills; needing redirection).
+Students are likely to lose items such as homework, toys, or writing tools; have difficulties with time management; and find following instructions or organizing tasks a challenge.

-Predominantly Hyperactive-Impulsive: Characteristics include inability to sit still, excessive movement, rapid speaking, difficulty completely tasks quietly, fidgeting (i.e. tapping feet or hands), acting quickly without thinking of the consequences, interrupting conversations or blurting out answers.
+Predominantly hyperactive: Characteristics include inability to sit still, excessive movement, rapid speaking, difficulty completely tasks quietly, fidgeting (e.g. tapping feet or hands), acting quickly without thinking of the consequences, interrupting conversations, or blurting out answers.

-Combined: Exhibit characteristics of both hyperactive-impulsive and inattentive types.
+Combined: Individuals will exhibit characteristics of both hyperactive and inattentive types.

 Common Issues Associated with ADHD

-Learning Gaps: Students missing part or all of what is taught in class due to lapses in focus.
+Learning gaps: Students will miss part or all of what is taught in class due to lapses in focus.

 Frustration: Students who are unable to move while they learn or who speak out of turn may face consequences for behaviour they cannot control, and therefore feel singled out.

-Teaching coping strategies such as chunking work, taking short breaks, or using a fidget toy such as a squishy ball or fidget cube.
+Teaching coping strategies such as chunking work, taking short breaks, using a fidget tool, or engaging in light physical activity to increase attention to task

 Get Started with ADHD Support Today